liamcottle/atlas-for-rust/README.md

 - Smart Devices
     - Pair with Smart Devices
     - View list of Smart Devices per server
+    - User could place custom markers on map showing where Smart Alarms are triggered
 - Handle expired Rust+ Auth Tokens

 ## How to Install